-Explore Southern Italy on a tailor-made trip: Rome, Naples (including a day trip to Pompeii), Sorrento and the Amalfi Coast Dropdown content await.
+Explore Southern Italy on a tailor-made trip: Rome, Naples (including a day trip to Pompeii), Sorrento and the Amalfi Coast await.
 If you prefer to plan and book on your own, don't forget to get your skip-the-line tickets to save some time upon arrival in Pompeii.

-Bourbon is the United States Dropdown content’ sole native spirit.
+Bourbon is the United States ’ sole native spirit.
 And while bourbon can be produced elsewhere, the spirit of the spirit resides in Kentucky, which is not only home to the finest distilleries, but also, according to local legend, its birthplace.
-The best place to find out more is along the Bourbon Trail, a meandering route through the rolling hills of central Kentucky Dropdown content that links several distilleries and historic towns.
+The best place to find out more is along the Bourbon Trail, a meandering route through the rolling hills of central Kentucky that links several distilleries and historic towns.
 Book a tasting tour ahead of time to learn the master craft of Kentucky Bourbon.